zhaoyao91/meteor-validate/README.md

 The true power of this package is not the built-in validations, but the ability for easy extention.

 ### Concepts
-A **Validator** is an object which hold the arg and a set of **Validations**.
-You create validator with arg, call validations on it, that's all.
+A **Validator** is an object which holds the arg and a set of **Validations**.
+You create a validator with the arg, call validations on it, that's all.
 There are 2 built-in validator classes: **basic** and **asString**.
 When you call `validate(arg).basic()` or `validate(arg).asString()`, you actually get a corresponding validator.
 Note that you can just call `validate(arg)` to get a basic validator because it's **default**.

 ### Add Validator